zenialexandre/tic-tac-toe-ai/README.md

 # tic-tac-toe-ai

-Tic-Tac-Toe game with Artificial Intelligence approach made with pygame library.
+Tic-Tac-Toe game with Artificial Intelligence approach made with the pygame library.